 SDMA is normal.

-Take action when SDMA results are "high" (15 µg/dL and above).
-Follow the algorithm to determine if kidney disease is probable.
+Take action when SDMA results are mildly elevated (15-19 μg/dL) and perform a complete urinalysis to determine if persistent evidence of kidney disease is found and establish next steps.

 ≥ 20 µg/dL

 When SDMA result is ≥ 20 µg/dL, perform a complete urinalysis.
 Kidney disease is probable.
 Act immediately by following the protocol.

 An elevated SDMA* concentration is a reflection of impaired glomerular filtration rate (GFR).
 Both primary kidney disease and secondary kidney insults, such as concurrent disease, can cause an elevation in SDMA concentration.
 Follow this algorithm to investigate elevated SDMA concentrations and determine whether acute, active, or chronic injury is occurring.
 Also use the algorithm to follow up an increased SDMA with further investigation, management, and monitoring with the protocol.